liuggio/liuggio.github.com/_posts/2014-05-8-behaviour-driven-development-with-behat-on-the-application-layer-ddd-in-php.md

 ---
 layout: post
-title: "part 2 - BDD DDD PHP, Behaviour Driven Development with Behat on the Application layer"
+title: "BDD, DDD and PHP.
+Behat on the Application layer"
 description: "The way we develop evolves"
 category: tutorial
 published: false